nartodono/vulnarena/apps/web/backend/README.md

 ## Security

-This API runs **completely independent** from the frontend service, as a standalone server.
+This API is **completely independent** from the frontend service and runs as a standalone server.
-Security features implemented include:
+Implemented security features include:

 - SQL Prepared Statements
-- CORS
+- CORS (Cross-Origin Resource Sharing)
 - CSRF Token validation
 - Session checks
 - HTTP Method validation